onepanelio/core-docs/docs/reference/cvat/custom-models.md

 Below is the content of this template with in-line comments describing the fields and what you would need to change.
 Note that you will only need to change the fields marked with `[CHANGE]`.

+Some important notes about this template:

-The fields with the `cvat-` prefix are automatically populated by CVAT.
+1. The fields with the `cvat-` prefix are automatically populated by CVAT.
 The `dump_format` indicates to CVAT in which format to dump the annotations.
+2. Your training code is cloned from your Git repository into `/mnt/src/train`.
+3. The annotation dump is downloaded from object storage to `/mnt/data/datasets` and if any checkpoint models are selected, that is downloaded to `/mnt/data/models`.
+4. Any output from your training code (model and `classes.csv` file) is expected to be written to `/mnt/output`.
+Files written to this location will be automatically uploaded to your default object storage and accessible to CVAT and other Workspaces.

-We will walk through updating this template to add DETR.
+We will walk through updating the [DEtection TRansformer (DETR)](https://github.com/facebookresearch/detr) code and this template in the next few sections.

 ```yaml
 # Workflow Template for building object detection or semantic segmentation